 Corfu’s numerous conquerors, such as the French, the Venetians and the British, have left their mark on the island’s architecture.
 That’s why exploring Corfu is like time traveling!
 Venetian mansions, imposing fortresses, churches, traditional villages… There are so many amazing places to see in Corfu, they could fill a lifetime of holidays in Greece!
-Let’s see the must Corfu monuments!
+So, what are the best Corfu monuments?

 Achillion Palace Corfu

-Ideally located at Gastouri village, Achillion Palace is one of the most popular monuments in Corfu.
+Ideally located in Gastouri village, Achillion Palace is one of the most popular Corfu monuments.
 It was built in 1890, in order to be the private sanctuary of the empress Elisabeth of Austria, also known as Sissy.
 Achillion is a beautiful two-floors palace, designed based on Sissy’s love for classical Greece.
 It is surrounded by a verdant garden, decorated with statues.
 The palace now operates as a museum and conference center.

 Panagia Vlacherna and Mouse Island

 Panagia Vlacherna church and Mouse Island are the trademarks of Corfu!
 Panagia Vlacherna is a beautiful whitewashed church, located on a tiny islet at Kanoni area.
 To reach it, you have to cross a 300m passage that connects Kanoni with Panagia Vlacherna.
 Behind this islet, there is a verdant, yet tiny island, the famous Mouse island.
-Small fishing boats depart frequently from Panagia Vlacherna to Mouse island, giving you the chance to visit both sites at once!
+Small fishing boats depart frequently from Panagia Vlacherna to Mouse island, giving you the chance to visit both sites in one visit!

 Corfu Old Town